chauff/cse1500-web-transcripts/Assignment-1.md

 ## 4. Web programming project: board game app

 In this, and the upcoming two assignments, you will complete a web programming project.
-This year, this is be a classic **board game**.
+This year, this is the implementation of a classic **board game**.

 ![Board games](img/A1-games.png)